Frier Vest

 The idea of Frier Vest as the future location of an industrial park is born.

-700 hectares of industrial land under development, with 320 hectares already zoned.
+370 hectares of industrial land under development

 News